 Our undergraduate programmes are continually reviewed, modified and aligned to reflect the very best of current practices within industry and the wider profession.
 The Engineering Council of South Africa (ECSA) accredits the undergraduate degrees offered in the School, this is an internationally accepted accreditation through the Washington Accord.
 This accreditation ensures that our academic offering remains pertinent to the dynamic industry that the school serves and also acts as a quality assurance of our programme so that the quality of graduates we produce remain competitive.
 ECSA visits the School every five years and conducts a comprehensive review to evaluate the undergraduate programme for compliance with rigorous and international agreed guidelines for the education of engineers.
 In 2012, the School received full accreditation for the maximum period of five years.

-The School offers three postgraduate qualifications: Graduate Diploma in Engineering (GDE), Master of Science in Engineering – MSc (Eng) [full research – involves submission of research dissertation OR 50/50 option – half coursework and half research project], Master of Engineering – M Eng – [full coursework] and Doctorate PhD –[ involves submission of a research thesis].
+The School offers three postgraduate qualifications: Graduate Diploma in Engineering (GDE), which in 2017 will change to become the Postgraduate Engineering Diploma, a Master of Science in Engineering – MSc (Eng) [full research – involves submission of a research dissertation or a 50/50 option – half coursework and half research project], professional Master of Engineering – M Eng – [full coursework] and Doctorate PhD –[ involves submission of a research thesis].